SamWalker++: recommendation with informative sampling strategy: SamWalker++

 \section{SamWalker++}

 A key limitation of SamWalker is that it requires additional social network data to model users' correlation, which may not be easy to collect in many recommender systems.
 To deal with this problem, we further propose SamWalker++, which does not use any side information.
 SamWalker++ models data confidence with a constructed pseudo-social network.
 As illustrated in Figure \ref{jiashiyi}, in the pseudo-social network similar users are connected with specific additional nodes so that the learning of a user's exposure can benefit from the information of his similar users.
-We introduce two kinds of nodes: \begin{itemize}

-\item \textbf{Item nodes}: Note that the users who have interacted with common items tend to have similar exposure.
+We introduce two kinds of nodes: \begin{itemize} \item \textbf{Item nodes}: Note that the users who have interacted with common items tend to have similar exposure.
 Thus, we introduce item nodes as bridges and link the user-item pairs with positive feedback, so that the inference of one's exposure can benefit from the knowledge of his similar users with co-purchased items. \item \textbf{Community nodes:} Motivated by the social psychology statement \cite{palla2005uncovering,zhou2011understanding} that users are clustered into some content-sharing communities, we deduce the latent communities among users and introduce community nodes as medium to transfer the knowledge of users' exposure along the community.
 That is, as shown in Figure \ref{jiashiyi}, we give links for the user-community pairs if the user belongs to the community.
-Note that pre-computing users' community with community discovering algorithms is not-optimal, as the rich supervised signals from users' exposure have not been exploited.
-Thus, we prefer end-to-end models.
-We first connect each user-item pairs and then adaptively learn users' community distribution as training process going on. \end{itemize}
+Note that pre-computing users' community with existing community discovering algorithms is not-optimal, as the rich supervised signals from users' exposure have not been exploited.
+Thus, we prefer an end-to-end model.
+We first connect each user-community pair and initialize the community distribution for each user as an uniform distribution.
+We then adaptively update users' community distribution by optimizing the objective function with the training process going on. \end{itemize}